Give these healthy sugar alternatives a try to sweeten your food without the negative health effects.

 Doesn’t fruit have sugar?
 Are we not supposed to eat fruit – ever?
-Gulp.

-Fructose is a natural sugar found in fruits, glucose is found in our blood and sucrose is known as table sugar, obtained from sugar cane or sugar beets.
+Fructose is a natural sugar found in fruits, glucose is found in our blood, and sucrose or table sugar is obtained from sugar cane or sugar beets.

 Stevia is a natural sweetener with virtually no calories from the Stevia rebaudiana plant, and believe it or not, it’s quite sweet!
 Make sure to get the pure, green leaf stevia.

 This study showed that taking the stevia compound stevioside can lower blood pressure.
 During the two-year study, Chinese patients took the compound and saw a significant drop in their blood pressure.